Candidate Frequently Asked Questions

 • Temporary or permanent structures (canopies, tents, etc.) in public areas and parking lots

 • Blocking or restricting access to walkways or parking spaces for voters.
-Keep traffic and walkways clear – Any areas used and traveled by voters (sidewalks, parking lots, etc.) should not be blocked in any way (even partially) with your signs, vehicles, tables, chairs, or supporters.
+Keep traffic and walkways clear – Any areas used and traveled by voters (sidewalks, parking lots, etc.) should not be blocked in any way (even partially) with signs, vehicles, tables, chairs, or supporters.

 • Sign placement and tampering – Do not place signs at the Vote Center without first checking with the property owner or manager.
 Some Vote Center facilities have designated specific areas they have approved for sign placement.
 Unauthorized signs on private property may be removed.
-State and many local laws also govern placement of signs on public and private property, as well as removal, alteration or defacing political signs.
-The Posting of Candidate Signs(PDF, 167KB) can give you some guidelines, but it is your responsibility to make sure you are following the most current laws in each area you are posting signs.
+State and many local laws also govern placement of signs on public and private property, as well as removal, alteration or defacing of political signs.
+The Postings of Candidate Signs document can be found in your Candidate Packets.

 I want to review my opponent's petitions.
 What do I do?

 2. Purchase copies of the desired candidate’s petitions from our office at $0.25 per page.
+Electronic copies are provided at no cost.

 3. Schedule an appointment with the Voter Registration Department for use of their public computer.